miku3920/miku-web-app/README.md

 import Telegram from 'miku-web-app'
 ```

-`miku-web-app` import should occur before import of `vue-router`, because `vue-router` in hash mode will change location.href.
+`miku-web-app` import should occur before import of `vue-router`, because `vue-router` in hash mode will change location.hash.
 As a result, the WebApp will fail to initialize.
 If you are not using hash mode, this line can be omitted.

 ```javascript
 // main.js